dpmerrell/dpmerrell.github.io/_posts/2017-07-07-wisconsin-news.markdown

 Sam Drews is not mentioned at all.*)

 So that's the aforementioned "fame".
-The "riches" refer to a $1M NSF grant awarded to my advisor, Aws Albarghouthi.
+The "riches" refer to a $1M NSF grant awarded to my advisor, Aws Albarghouthi, a couple of months ago.
 My research will be funded with this grant; I am very grateful to Aws and the NSF for this opportunity.

 \\( \blacksquare\\)